Facinorous-420/gitmirrors-bs/README.md

 6. Run `./setup` to begin the automatic set up process.
 7. Once the set up is done, you will be given a SSH key.
 Login to your `gitmirror` account on your gitlab instance, and add that SSH key to it.
 8. Run `./setcron` to add the mirror cron jobs to the users cron table
+9. Run `./creategroups` to create all the groups inside of your gitlab automatically

 # Mirroring